jonnyhoeven/workshop/README.md

 :::

-Browse to [http://cat-app.k3d.local/](https://cat-app.k3d.local/), you should see the nginx welcome page.
+Open [http://cat-app.k3d.local/](https://cat-app.k3d.local/), you should see the nginx welcome page.

 ### Start deploying using ArgoCD